 U.S. Attorney General Jeff Sessions called out Charm City in a news conference Friday morning from the Justice Department in Washington during which he discussed enforcing tougher sentencing guidelines.

 “We are seeing an increase in violent crime, in our cities particularly … in Baltimore, Chicago, Memphis and Milwaukee, St. Louis and many others.
 The murder rate has surged 10 percent nationwide – the largest increase in murder since 1968.
-And we know that drugs and crime go hand and hand – they just do.
+And we know that drugs and crime go hand in hand – they just do.
 The facts prove that so.”

 The MOMS cease-fire starts at 11 a.m.
 Saturday with a rally downtown at Monument Street and Broadway.
 Participants, who are asked to wear white, will walk to the Thomas B. Turner Auditorium on the Johns Hopkins Hospital campus for a two-hour panel discussion.